comphist/cora/doc/mkdocs/docs/document-model.md

 In CorA, **virtual tokens** exist purely as a container for two different types of tokenization:

 + **Diplomatic tokens** (sometimes called "dipl"s), which correspond to tokens as they appear in the source document.
 [Layout information](#layout), which also relates to the document's appearance, refers to this type of tokens.
-They are not currently visible in the web interface.
+  They are not relevant for the annotation and therefore currently not shown in the web interface.

 + **Modernized tokens** (sometimes called "mod"s), which are the units of annotation.
 They are displayed in the editor (each row in the editor